Attendance

 Plagiarism and How To Avoid It, by David Gardner

-Unless otherwise indicated by the course teacher, if a candidate submits an item of assessable coursework after the required completion date, the examiner(s) shall award a grade for such coursework but subject to the imposition of a penalty (unless late submission was due to illness or other acceptable reason).
+Unless otherwise indicated by the course teacher, if a candidate submits an item of assessable coursework (such as a research paper or take-home examination) after the required completion date/time, the examiner(s) shall award a grade for such coursework but subject to the imposition of a penalty (unless late submission was due to illness or other acceptable reason).

 Examinations

-In-hall exam timetables are released in early November (first semester’s exams) and mid-March (second semester’s exams) each year.
-The exam timetable (in-hall exams only) and university’s exam procedure can be found from the website of the University’s Exams Section: www.exam.hku.hk
+In-hall examination timetables are released each year in early November (for first semester exams) and mid-March (for second semester exams).
+The examination timetable (in-hall examinations only) and university’s examination procedures can be found from the website of the University’s Exams Section: www.exam.hku.hk